rlivings39/learning-ai/python-lessons/README.md

 `.close()` terminates `.throw()` raises an exception.
 When `.close()` is called the next call to `yield` raises `GeneratorExit` so you can perform any necessary cleanup.

 Using `.throw()` throws at the next yield.

+### Async and await

+Python provides some async/await capabilities too

 ## Concurrency and Futures